Blog

 Big Five traits are stable but not fixed.
 What 50 years of longitudinal research shows about how personality shifts with age, and what stays put.

-Team diversity and personality: the case for cognitive diversity
+Team diversity and personality: why cognitive style matters

-Open-source vs commercial personality tests: what you're actually paying for
+Open-source vs commercial personality tests: what you get

 Commercial personality tests like Hogan cost thousands annually.
 Open-source IPIP instruments match their validity.
 Here is what the premium actually buys.